5 Things to Know About the macOS Big Sur 11.6 Update

 For more on the macOS Big Sur 11.6 download and installation, take a look at our guide.

-We’ve been using the macOS Big Sur 11.6 update on a MacBook Pro (2017) for a very short time and here’s what we’ve learned about its performance thus far:
+We’ve been using the macOS Big Sur 11.6 update on a MacBook Pro (2017) for several days now and here’s what we’ve learned about its performance thus far:

 Connectivity